Mythic-Projects/Titanium/README.md

-[Paper-0347] Don't go below 0 for pickupDelay, breaks picking up items by Aikar [Paper-0350] Use a Queue for Queueing Commands [Paper-0352] Optimize BlockPosition helper methods by Spottedleaf
+[Paper-0347] Don't go below 0 for pickupDelay, breaks picking up items by Aikar [Paper-0350] Use a Queue for Queueing Commands [Paper-0352] Optimize BlockPosition helper methods by Spottedleaf [Paper-0797] Use Velocity compression and cipher natives by Elier"

 [Taco-0024] Optimize tnt entity and falling block movement [Taco-0025] Fix east west cannoning